 - Tuition and fees payment (paid directly to the school) not to exceed the tuition and fees at the most expensive state Institution of Higher Learning (IHL)

-- Monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents
+- Monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
+Access the GI Bill Monthly Housing Allowance (MHA) Toolkit for easy to understand messaging on new MHA change.

 - An annual book stipend of $1000 paid proportionately based on enrollment